-One (1) CEU equals ten (10) contact hours of learner interaction with the content of the learning activity, which includes classroom, self-paced instruction, pre/post assignment, practicum, or homework in support of a learning outcome, administered by a qualified 14 continuing education provider.
-A contact hour is once clock hour of interaction between a learner and instructor, or between a learner and materials, which are designed to engage the content of the course.
+One (1) CEU equals ten (10) contact hours of learner interaction with the content of the learning activity, which includes classroom, self-paced instruction, pre/post assignment, practicum, or homework in support of a learning outcome, administered by a qualified continuing education provider.
+A contact hour is one clock hour of interaction between a learner and instructor, or between a learner and materials, which are designed to engage the content of the course.
 Contact implies a connection between a learner and a learning source (i.e. faculty, other learners, materials, etc.) For purposes of the CEU, the connection is two-way; that is, the instructor of learning source must monitor the learner's progress and provide some form of feedback to the learner.
 This definition applies for face-to-face interaction as well as distance learning programs.
-The CEU should not be awarded for learning activities in which individuals are engaged in unplanned, unsupervised, or non-sponsored learning.
+The CEU should not be awarded for the subject they are teaching (or a minimum of 18 graduate hours if teaching outside their field), and at least one level above the level they are teaching except in programs for terminal degrees or when equivalent experience is established.